 When you use organic nutrients that are being supplied in a higher percentage of available forms, you are in better control of very-important aspects of your cultivation endeavors: fertility and nutrition.

 Humates, beneficial bacteria, plant friendly fungi and enzymes are also very important to keep nutrients cycling through the soil.
 These naturally occurring substances are what we find in a healthy compost outdoors.

 Aerobic compost tea brews are a great way to use naturally occurring organic materials like earth worm castings, kelp meal, alfalfa meals and glacial rock dust to create healthy living preparations that nourish organic cannabis crops.

 The kind of growing media you choose if you grow totally organic is a very important consideration.

 Typically, organic bud cultivators find they have their greatest successes with raised beds or containers filled with materials like coco coir, sphagnum moss, perlite, earth worm castings, etc versus mediums more associated with hydroponic growing methods.

-When done right, it's tough to argue that a well flushed all organic bud might not be some of the smoothest and tastiest medicine you may ever sample-naturally!
+When done right, it's tough to argue that a well-flushed, all-organic bud might not be some of the smoothest and tastiest medicine you ever sampled!